EECC and Your Contact Center: What Industry Leaders Are Doing Now to Ensure Compliance

 At the heart of this is the need for businesses to provide a clear, digital summary of the entire consumer interaction with the service provider.
 This includes a concise summary of the main elements including contract details, what the service is, cost, duration, renewal terms and more.

-This new implementation to the EU’s existing electronic communications law becomes a requirement as of December 21, 2021, when the EECC becomes applicable across all EU member states.
+This new implementation to the EU’s existing electronic communications law became a requirement as of December 21, 2020, when the EECC is applicable across all EU member states.

 This move comes in step with similar measures taken by English counterparts at Ofcom starting on section 5.